 Advisors interested in helping older adults manage their finances can pursue the EPC designation, which requires completion of the Elder Planning Counselor Designation Program.
 The focus of this educational program is on providing advisors with a comprehensive understanding of the financial issues facing seniors, from housing costs to social security and estate planning matters.

 Depending on your financial needs, you may want to tailor your search to an advisor based on their qualifications – a young person looking to invest some money may seek out an advisor who holds the CIM designation, while a retiree interested in estate planning may seek out a CFP advisor who also holds the EPC designation.

 Some advisors may not hold these particular designations, or they may have others not listed here.
 That doesn’t mean they’re unqualified to provide you with valuable financial advice.
 Advisors’ varied backgrounds and skills help them provide a unique perspective when helping you understand your finances.
-To learn more about the important steps you should take in selecting an advisor, check out our article on the subjectOpens a new website in a new window.
+To learn more about the important steps you should take in selecting an advisor, check out our article on the subject.

 *This designation is not valid in Quebec.

 i“Standards and Enforcement,” Financial Planning Canada.

 ii“FAQOpens a new website in a new window,” Institut québécois de planification financière.

 iii“Certified Health Insurance Specialist (CHS) Designation,” Advocis.ca.